 This quote by Annalee Hopkins motivated me to ask for forgiveness and make amends.
 “It takes more strength than courage to be accountable for your mistakes.
 As it takes more courage than strength to realize what you have to be accountable for, to move beyond those experiences, and apply the lessons learned in that situation.
 Only then will you free yourself from the guilt and pain, allowing others to see you for who you truly are – A Beautiful Spirit learning the lessons of the Human existence.”

 Before my recovery, I would go with my mother to her monthly bridge game if my father wasn’t able to attend.
 I usually made a beeline to the medicine cabinet of the hosting couple and stole prescription medications.

 When I got into recovery, I felt guilty for my actions and contacted all the couples in the bridge club.I felt relief when I was honest and made amends.
 Secrets have a way of growing and producing more guilt, and making amends freed me of some of the burdens of guilt.

 When I asked what I needed to do to correct the situation, one of my mother’s friends asked me to speak to her daughter, who was abusing alcohol.
 In speaking with her daughter, she mentioned that her mother always thought she took the pills, so she was glad that I confessed.

 We talked about her guilt over actions that she did as well.
-She committed to enter rehab and now has almost 22 years in recovery.
+She committed to entering rehab and now has almost 22 years of recovery.
 We still use our respective stories to help others find a different path and reinforce that guilt prompted both of us to make significant changes in our lives.